Senior Principal Researcher

 Dr. Chen moved to Australia in 2002 to work for the Motorola Australian Research Centre, where she chaired the Patent and Publication Committees.

-She joined NICTA in 2004 and is currently the Research Group Manager at the ATP Laboratory in Machine Learning Research Group.
+She joined NICTA in 2004 and is currently the Research Group Manager at the ATP Laboratory, in the Machine Learning Research Group.

-Dr. Chen holds PhD in Communications and Electronic Systems and an MBA.
+Dr. Chen holds a PhD in Signal and Information Processing, a MSc and BSc in Telecommunications and Electronic Systems respectively, and an MBA.

 Dr.Chen is leading the following projects: